hemantksingh/messup-learn/People/Interviews.md

 [Amazon leadership questions](https://www.yoreoyster.com/blog/amazon-leadership-principles-questions/) is a good place to look for potential behavioral questions to ask to kick off a conversation:

-* Ownership - Tell me about an unpopular decision of yours?
+* Ownership/Accountability - Tell me about an unpopular decision of yours?
-* Action oriented - What is more important - getting things right or delivering value to customers?
+* Action/Results oriented - What is more important - getting things right or delivering value to customers?
-* Simplification - Tell me about a time when you simplified or innovated something and it went wrong?
+* Simplification/Passion - Tell me about a time when you simplified or innovated something and it went wrong?
+* Teamwork/Humility - What do you do to gain the trust of your teammates?

 ### Active listening
 * During a conversation, you can adopt the [labels and mirrors](https://blog.blackswanltd.com/the-edge/7-negotiation-techniques-for-introverts) technique to learn more about the person